1ntEgr8/lexically_scoped/blog/posts/implementing_flatmap_in_rust.md

 Whenever we call `next` on `iter`, we will persist the iterator we get in `inner`.
 Then, on subsequent calls to `next` on `FlatMap`, we will first consume `inner`.
 Once `inner` is consumed, we will call `next` on `iter` and repeat the process.

+There is one issue that we still need to fix.
+What should we do if the inner iterator itself has nothing to iterate over, i.e., it returns `None` on the first call to `next()`?
+The expected behavior is to continue to iterate over the outer list until you find an inner iterator that returns something.
+To handle this case, we can simple wrap our logic in a `loop` and return as soon as the inner iterator returns something, or we've completely iterated over the outer iterator.

 Let's code this out!

 ```rust